Sky Tonight

 90000395 29P/Schwassmann-Wachmann 1 will be visible until June, 20, when it will move too close to the Sun.
 During this time, its proximity to the Sun will cause it to disappear from the night sky, making it unobservable for a while.

-29P/Schwassmann-Wachmann 1 Visibility Timetable on November 04
+29P/Schwassmann-Wachmann 1 Visibility on March 04

 29P/Schwassmann-Wachmann 1 Rise and Set Timetable